yasudakn/kubeflow-pipelines-clv/README.md

 Refer to [README](./install/README.md) in the `/install` folder of this repo for the instructions on how to deploy and configure an **AI Platform Pipelines** instance.

-## Building and deploying
+## Deploying and running the CLV pipelines

-The deployment of the example pipelines has been automated using **Cloud Build**.
+The `deploy_run.ipynb` notebook in the `./run` folder demonstrates how to deploy the pipelines to **AI Platform Pipelines** and how to trigger pipeline runs using Kubeflow Pipelines SDK CLI.

-Refer to [README](./deploy/README.md) in the `/deploy` folder of this repo for the detailed deployment instructions.
+Refer to [README](./deploy/README.md) in the `/deploy` folder of this repo for the detailed instructions.

-## Running the pipelines

-There are two ways to run the solution's pipelines:
-- Using Kubeflow Pipelines UI
-- Using KFP SDK

-Refer to [README](./run/README.md) in the `/run` folder of this repo for detailed instructions on how to trigger runs.

 ## Repository structure